nikitavoloboev/go/readme.md

 ## Run

-For now I go inside each of the go projects inside like [api/pulse] (api/pulse).
-Then run I have these fish functions:
+For now I go inside each of the go projects inside.
+Then I have these fish functions:

 ```
 function g